-Executive Compensation Principles Shareholder Alignment Our executive compensation programs are designed to create shareholder value. • Long-term incentive awards, delivered in the form of equity, make up a portion of our executives' total compensation and closely align the interests of executives with the long-term interests of our shareholders.
-Our policy prohibits the named executive officers from selling any newly issued shares for a period of three months, on an open market transaction.
-Performance based Long-term incentive awards are designed to reward our executive officers for creating long-term shareholder value.
-Long-term incentive awards are granted primarily in the form of stock options and/or shares.
-Appropriate Risk Our executive compensation programs are designed to encourage executive officers to take appropriate risks in managing their businesses to achieve optimal performance.
-Competitive with external talent markets Our executive compensation programs are designed to be competitive within the relevant markets.
-Simple and transparent Our executive compensation programs are designed to be readily understood by our executives, and transparent to our investors.
+- Our executive compensation programs are designed to create shareholder value. - Long-term incentive awards, delivered in the form of equity, make up a portion of our executives' total compensation and closely align the interests of executives with the long-term interests of our shareholders.
+Our policy prohibits the named executive officers from selling any newly issued shares for a period of three months, on an open market transaction. - Long-term incentive awards are designed to reward our executive officers for creating long-term shareholder value.
+Long-term incentive awards are granted primarily in the form of stock options and/or shares. - Our executive compensation programs are designed to encourage executive officers to take appropriate risks in managing their businesses to achieve optimal performance. - Our executive compensation programs are designed to be competitive within the relevant markets. - Our executive compensation programs are designed to be readily understood by our executives, and transparent to our investors.